joshualande/SStoRM/README.md

 SStoRM was created in 2005 by Joshua Lande and Dr. Ronald Turner at [ANSER](http://www.anser.org").
 You can contact Joshua Lande [here](joshualande@gmail.com).
 SStoRM was created as a result of ANSER's participation in the George Washingtion University [SEAP internship program](http://www.gwseap.net).

-# Open Source License
+# Open Source

 SStoRM is Open Source.
-The open source license can be found [here](http://github.com/joshualande/SStoRM/blob/master/LICENSE.md)
+The open source license for SStoRM can be found [here](http://github.com/joshualande/SStoRM/blob/master/LICENSE.md)

 Click [here](http://github.com/joshualande/SStoRM/blob/master/source.md) for instructions on accessing the source code.